Here Are Some Great Packing Tips

 Tea, Coffee And Biscuits

-Make sure you leave an essentials kit that doesn't get packed until the very last minute and is available immediately at your new property.
+Make sure you leave an essentials kit that doesn't get packed until the very last minute and are available immediately at your new property.
 Some items you might want to include are:

 - Tea and Coffee